 - professional-entry student placements

-- postgraduate medical and nursing and midwifery funding
+- postgraduate medical, nursing and midwifery positions

 - continuing nursing and midwifery education grants

-These guidelines should be read in conjunction with the Victorian health policy and funding guidelines.
+These guidelines should be read in conjunction with the department policy and funding guidelines.

 Any queries regarding these guidelines should be directed to firstname.lastname@example.org

 Growth Funding – Diploma of Nursing Acute Clinical Placements 2022

 To support Victorian public health services increase quality Diploma of Nursing student placements through the Victorian Government Free TAFE initiative, additional funding was provided by the Victorian Department of Education and Training for growth grants to be distributed by the Department of Health.

 These grants are for Victorian public health services, in partnership with TAFEs, where it can be demonstrated that there is an increase in planned 2022 Diploma of Nursing acute clinical placement activity, and no decrease in other nursing and midwifery clinical placement activity from 2018 levels.
 The increased activity will attract additional funding as per the Growth Grant Funding Guidelines.